By Marta Yamamoto

 Santa’s on hand again the following week on Dec.
 8 for the 11th Annual Continental Breakfast with Santa, where Santa’s elves will be on hand to serve up an assortment of breakfast treats and pass out gingerbread cookies for guests to decorate.

-Even though he’s busy, Santa has made time for personal visits to Alameda homes just before the big day to offer kids a last-minute chance to share their Christmas wishes, share a candy cane and have their photo taken with Santa to seal the
+Even though he’s busy, Santa has made time for personal visits to Alameda homes just before the big day to offer kids a last-minute chance to share their Christmas wishes, share a candy cane and have their photo taken with Santa to seal the memory.

 Ice skating and visits to Santa also reign supreme at Alameda South Shore Center throughout December.
 With 3,000-square-feet of rink and bright orange “bobby” seals that help you balance or provide a gliding seat, there’s skating fun for all abilities.
 And South Shore has Santa’s House for a special talk with the guy in red.